 Why taking a temporary role right now could just be your next great career move.

 Let’s all take ourselves back to Thursday 31st December 2019.
 My friends got engaged, we had the most wonderful New Year’s Eve and naturally we took far too many photos holding signs about how amazing 2020 was going to be!
-Well the wedding got postponed, obviously, and so did many recruitment plans.
+Well, the wedding got postponed, obviously, and so did many recruitment plans.

 Well, like recruitment plans, the wedding was still “business critical”.
 Yes, numbers had to adjust (all of a sudden it became luxury vs. essential); the essential list still took a lot of work and the luxuries, in fact, were still needed.

-Why am I liking recruitment to a wedding?
+Why am I linking recruitment to a wedding?
 Well, I speak with many HR professionals on a weekly basis and in amongst these are Internal Recruiters.
 Remember the challenge with ventilator numbers, the huge numbers of staff that had to (and still have to) quarantine, adjustments in capacity with changing workforces and the home schooling dilemma that swept across our nation?

 Suddenly, this recruitment needed to happen; much of the recruitment without a permanent headcount adjustment in many cases.